Christa Ludwig: Personal life

 From 1957 to 1970, Ludwig was married to the bass-baritone Walter Berry; they had a son.
 The couple performed together frequently, notably as the Dyer and his wife in Die Frau ohne Schatten.
 In 1972, she married the French theatre actor Paul-Emile Deiber, who died in 2011.

-Ludwig's first memoir, Und ich wäre so gern Primadonna gewesen (And I would gladly have been a primadonna), was published in 1994; an English translation by Regina Domeraski titled In My Own Voice was published in 1999.
+Ludwig's first memoir, Und ich wäre so gern Primadonna gewesen (And I would so much have liked to be a primadonna), was published in 1994; an English translation by Regina Domeraski titled In My Own Voice was published in 1999.
 Her second memoir, "Leicht muss man sein": Erinnerungen an die Zukunft ("One must be lighter": memories of the future), as told to Erna Cuesta and Franz Zoglauer, was published in 2018.

 Ludwig died at her home in Klosterneuburg, Austria in April 2021, at the age of 93.